Find Free Cochise County Public Records on Anyone

 Cochise County Court – Adult Probation: In Arizona and Cochise County, probation is overseen by the courts via the Adult Services Division.
 This division is part of the AOC—Arizona Supreme Court’s Administrative Office of the Courts.
 These offices in Cochise County operate probation services for adults and juveniles.
 Contact information can be found using these links.

-Arizona Department of Corrections Rehabilitation and Reentry: The Arizona DOC has a public index that provides information on offenders who have been and are on supervised probation.
+Arizona Department of Corrections Rehabilitation & Reentry: The Arizona DOC has a public index that provides information on offenders who have been and are on supervised probation.
 This database is accessed via the Arizona Probation Search Tool and is free to use by the public.

 Arizona Department of Safety (DPS): When criminal records checks are run through the Arizona DPS, they will reveal information such as probation information.
 A detailed explanation of obtaining these records appears later in the guide.